datawire/pib/README.md

 Features include:

-* Per-service component configuration.
+* Per-service resource configuration.
-* Shared components for your services.
+* Shared resources for your services.
   E.g. perhaps you have one service that writes to PostgreSQL and another that reads from the same PostgreSQL.
 * Support multiple environments by having different branches in the git repository where the `Envfile.yaml` is stored.
   E.g. you can have a staging and production setup.